Students wishing to apply for the Certificate of Sponsorship from the College must have:

 The Tier 5 Government Authorised Exchange (GAE) visa is intended for migrant students to undertake their pre-registration placement in the UK and subsequently return to their home country to register and practice.
 The visa does not give any provision for trainees to stay in the UK after the visa expires; continued employment in the UK as an optometrist is subject to UKVI rules and is beyond the scope of the tier 5 GAE visa.

 If you wish to stay in the UK and work as an optometrist there is the option of switching to a tier 2 (general) visa.
-You will be required to return to your home country to submit an application.
+You are able to apply within the UK, or from your home country.
 Your intended employer would act as your sponsor under this visa.
 Further information can be found on the UKVI website.

 Information for supervisors